PoisotLab/ms_straight_lines/manuscript.md

 | Constant [@Mart92]                 | @eq:cc   | 2811.0 ± 68.3    | -145.3               | 21.1                      |
 | Link-species scaling [@CoheBria84] | @eq:lssl | 39840.1 ± 2795.1 | -18659.8             | 1381.7                    |

 Table: Comparison of the four different models.
-We show Pareto-smoothed important sampling values (PSIS-LOO) and the SD of these values.
+We show Pareto-smoothed important sampling values (PSIS-LOO) and their standard deviation.
 PSIS-LOO is similar to information critera in that smaller values indicate better predictive performance.
 We also show expected log predictive density (ELPD) differences to the maximum for all models, along with the standard error (SE) of these differences. {#tbl:comparison}

 All models fit well, without any problematic warnings (see Experimental Procedures), and our model for flexible links outperformed previous solutions to the problem of modelling $L$.
-The flexible link model, which we fit via a beta-binomial observation model, had the most favourable values of PSIS-LOO information criterion (+@tbl:comparison) and of expected log predictive density (ELPD), relative to the three competing models which used a
+The flexible links model, which we fit via a beta-binomial observation model, had the most favourable values of PSIS-LOO information criterion (+@tbl:comparison) and of expected log predictive density (ELPD), relative to the three competing models which used a